LeoraBoli/LeoraBoli/README.md

 <code>melinsky@dev:~$ cat about.txt</code>

 <p>
-I'm a developer interested in software, technology and building things from the ground up.
+I'm focused on software development, technology and building practical ideas from the ground up.
 <br>
-I enjoy taking an idea and turning it into code, testing different approaches,
+I like understanding how things work, experimenting with different approaches
 <br>
-figuring out what works, fixing what doesn't and improving the result.
+and turning concepts into projects that actually work.
 </p>

 <p>
-I'm always exploring new technologies and tools while learning through
+Most of my learning comes from building, breaking, debugging and improving.
 <br>
-real projects, experimentation and hands-on development.
+Every project is another opportunity to understand something deeper and do it better.
 </p>

 <p>
-I care about understanding how things work, keeping projects clean
+Always exploring new technologies, tools and ideas while keeping things simple,
 <br>
-and constantly finding better ways to solve problems.
+clean and focused on the result.
 </p>

 <code>BUILD → TEST → DEBUG → IMPROVE → REPEAT</code>